 As you're coming out of the culvert on the other side, turn sharp left onto another

 - As you need to be at least 35 metres off-course (as the crow flies) before the system

 alerts, it is possible to miss a road or creek crossing and follow on the opposite

 side to that intended, and still be considered 'on-course'.
 The missed turn or

 crossing may only become apparent later on when you receive a cue that doesn't make

 sense or the two courses diverge by enough to trigger the off-course alert.

-Keeping these 'quirks' in mind, we hope you enjoy using the RWGPS App with Voice
+Keeping these 'quirks' in mind, we hope you enjoy using our RWGPS self-guided routes.

 a ride that is appropriate to your level of fitness and ability.
 If unsure, please ask us!